PProvidence/MovieHouse-vanilla/README.md

 - Favorites and ratings are stored per browser (localStorage).
 - No user authentication or backend (unless you add a proxy as above).

+## Important Note on API Key Security
+To keep your TMDb API key secure, do not hardcode it directly into your JavaScript files that run in the browser.
+Instead, use one of the following methods:
+1. **Local Development**: Store the API key in a separate `apiKey.js` file that is included in `.gitignore` so it is not pushed to version control.
+Load this file before your main scripts in your HTML files.
+2. **Production Hosting**: Use environment variables and a backend proxy (e.g., serverless function) to keep the API key secret, as described above for Vercel.

 ## Credits

 - Movie data, images, genres, and trailers: [TMDb](https://www.themoviedb.org/)